Gorilla tracking in Uganda

 The Gorilla gorilla beringei is endangered of the three recognized races of the gorilla.
-Mountain gorillas range is confined to the Virunga Mountains and Bwindi forest, both of which lie on the eastern side of the Albert Rift.
+Mountain gorillas range is confined to the Virunga Mountains and Bwindi forest, both of which lie on the eastern side of the Albert Rift Valley.

 They are on average bulkier than other races of gorilla weighing up to 200kg, though the heaviest individual gorilla on record is a 210kg eastern lowland gorilla measured in the Congo.

 Gorillas have a primarily vegetarian diet.
-In the Virungas, they are known to eat 58 different plant species; in Bwindi forest, where there is greater biological diversity, they probably eat a wider variety of plants.
+In the Virungas, they are known to eat 58 different plant species; in Bwindi forest national park, where there is greater biological diversity, they probably eat a wider variety of plants.
 Mountain gorillas also eat insects, with ants being particularly popular protein supplement.

 Mountain Gorillas will spend most of its waking hours on the ground, but it will generally move into the trees at night when each member of the troop builds itself a temporary nest.